deis/deis/docs/terms/config.rst

 :title: Config
-:description: Deis config refers to a set of environment variables used by containers in a formation's runtime layer.
+:description: Deis config refers to a set of environment variables used by an application
 :keywords: config, release, envvar, envvars, environment, variables, deis

 .. _config: